Klipper3d/klipper/docs/Bed_Mesh.md

   ![adaptive_bedmesh_margin](img/adaptive_bed_mesh_margin.svg)

-By nature, adaptive bed meshes use the objects defined by the Gcode file being printed.
-Therefore, it is expected that each Gcode file will generate a mesh that probes a different area of the print bed.
-Therefore, adapted bed meshes should not be re-used.
+By nature, adaptive bed meshes use the objects defined by the [exclude_object](Exclude_Object.md) module in the Gcode file being printed, and it is expected that each Gcode file will generate a mesh that probes a different area of the print bed.
+Therefore, adapted bed meshes should **not** be re-used.
 The expectation is that a new mesh will be generated for each print if adaptive meshing is used.

-It is also important to consider that adaptive bed meshing is best used on machines that can normally probe the entire bed and achieve a maximum variance less than or equal to 1 layer height.
+It is important to consider that adaptive bed meshing is best used on machines that can normally probe the entire bed and achieve a maximum variance less than or equal to 1 layer height.
 Machines with mechanical issues that a full bed mesh normally compensates for may have undesirable results when attempting print moves **outside** of the probed area.
-If a full bed mesh has a variance greater than 1 layer height, caution must be taken when using adaptive bed meshes and attempting print moves outside of the meshed area.
+If you normally have a variance greater than 1 layer height when generating a full bed mesh, greater caution must be taken when attempting print moves outside of the adapted mesh area.

+If there are no objects defined by the [exclude_object](Exclude_Object.md) module before the adaptive bed mesh is requested, the default method will be used instead.
+If you are requesting an adaptive bed mesh and the default method is still being used, check that you have [exclude_object](Exclude_Object.md) set up correctly, and that the objects are being defined before the adaptive bed mesh command is executed in your Gcode file.

 ## Bed Mesh Gcodes